Active Structure Learning of Bayesian Networks in an Observational Setting: Experiments

-The increase in sample size reduction when increasing $r$ can be explained by observing in \tabref{exp_results} that when $r$ is small, only a small percentage of the families are accepted early by \algname, leading to both algorithms requiring about the same sample size.
+The increase in sample size reduction when increasing $r$ can be explained by observing in both tables that when $r$ is small, only a small fraction of the families is accepted early by \algname, leading to both algorithms requiring about the same sample size.
 In general, \algname\ is more successful when it accepts a larger fraction of the families early.

 To summarize, the reported experiments demonstrate that despite the computational hardness of \algname\ in the general case, it can be successfully implemented in practice using established approaches, and obtain a substantial improvement in the number of required samples.
 We note that the number of samples required for both the naive algorithm and \algname\ is quite large in our experiments.
 This is a consequence of the specific estimator and concentration bounds that we use, which may be loose in some cases.
 We expect that this number can be significantly reduced by using tighter concentration bounds tailored to this task.
 We leave this challenge for future work.